sgsax/apod-desktop/README.md

 * Occasionally the APOD image is a video.
 In this case, either the system default wallpaper or black screen is displayed, depending on your distro and DM.

 ### History
-I've been curating this for personal use for nearly 15 years, updating for new versions of DMs as I have switched back and forth over the years.
+I've been curating this for personal use since at least 2007, updating for new versions of DMs as I have switched back and forth over the years.
 I've always enjoyed it and decided to upload it for the public good.